-Indigo Acres, established in 2014, is nestled on 13 beautiful acres, filled with blooms and humming with the voices of honeybees.
-We share our passion for the education and preservation of honeybees, through our products and educational services.
+Indigo Acres, established in 2014, is nestled on 13 beautiful acres, filled with blooms and humming with the voices of honey bees.
+We share our passion for the education and preservation of honey bees and our local pollinators, through our products and educational services.

 Indigo Acres Apiary raises beautiful Italian honey bees.
 These beauties were first brought to the U.S. in 1859.
 They quickly became a favorite to many beekeepers, due to their gentleness and ease to work with.
 These bees represent a wonderful collection of traits, making them a popular choice for beekeepers today: